 University Health Services (UHS) staff routinely processes clinical tests in their on-site laboratory and are trained and certified by the federal government through CLIA (Clinical Laboratory Improvement Amendments) to conduct in-house COVID-19 testing for students.

 For students with any symptoms that suggest a COVID infection or are close contacts of known positive or probable cases, CMU's testing strategy calls for three types of tests to quickly assess students and provide rapid results.
 Based on clinical guidelines and testing supplies, UHS will administer a rapid PCR test or a rapid antigen test so we can take swift action for confirmed positive cases (residential students will be administered a rapid PCR test so that appropriate housing accommodations can be made).
 For negative antigen test results, we will administer a confirmatory PCR test (with results in 2-4 days).

 All students with positive test results, as well as those waiting for confirmatory results, will be provided care, guidance and contact tracing as appropriate.

 - If a student receives a positive result from an antigen test, a plan for care, isolation and contact tracing will be initiated.

 - If a student receives a negative result from an antigen test, a confirmatory PCR test (that will return results in approximately 2-4 days) will be performed to validate the results of the initial test.
 Students will be provided care and guidance until results of the second test are received.

-Carnegie Mellon is committed to providing student access to symptomatic and close contact testing with no barrier to care.
-For students enrolled in CMU’s Student Health Insurance Plan (SHIP), the cost of testing will be automatically covered.
-For any student who is not able to secure coverage through their insurance, the university will cover the cost of testing.
+Carnegie Mellon is committed to providing access to symptomatic and close contact testing with no barrier to care.
+The cost for UHS COVID-19 symptomatic testing is $105, and is fully covered for students enrolled in CMU’s Student Health Insurance Plan (SHIP).
+For students on other health plans who are not able to secure reimbursement through their insurance plan, the university will cover the cost of testing.